 No toys or games should be brought into school unless prior arrangements have been made.
 Items of value should be left at home.
 The school will not take any responsibility for toys that are damaged, lost or stolen.

 The School’s policy is that no jewellery should be worn in school and the school cannot accept any responsibility for jewellery that is lost.
-The KCC policy clearly states that no jewellery should be worn by children participating in PE activities.
-Studs are the only acceptable earrings in school and these must also be taken out for PE.
+The School policy clearly states that no jewellery should be worn by children participating in PE activities.
+Studs are the only acceptable earrings in school and these must also be taken out for PE or taped over.
 Any ear-piercing should take place at the beginning of the summer holidays to allow time for them to heal before school re-starts in September.